xavierb117/truffula/instructions.md

 YOU MUST ALSO ADD UNIT TESTS!!!
 Look at the existing test to understand how it uses a temp directory for testing.

 ## Wave 5: Hidden files
 Update your `printTree()` implementation so it respects the option of whether or not to show hidden files/folders.
+You will find `isHidden()` helpful.

 YOU MUST ALSO ADD UNIT TESTS!!!
 Make a test that tests color but does not test colors or alphabetical order.